 Clydebridge Steel Works History

-Initially only about Clydebridge Works, still open but greatly reduced in size, this site now includes an industrial history of other Colvilles / British Steel / Corus / Tata iron and steel works in Scotland, such as: Dalzell 1861-present and still producing high quality heavy plate, Clyde Iron 1786-1977, Hallside 1873-1979, Glengarnock 1843-1985, Lanarkshire 1889, Blochairn 1850-1962, Wishaw 1859-1930, Ravenscraig 1953-1992.
+Initially only about Clydebridge Works, still open but greatly reduced in size, this site now includes an industrial history of other Colvilles / British Steel / Corus / Tata iron and steel works in Scotland, such as: Dalzell 1871-present and still producing high quality heavy plate, Clyde Iron 1786-1977, Hallside 1873-1979, Glengarnock 1843-1985, Lanarkshire 1889-1979, Blochairn 1850-1962, Wishaw 1859-1930, Ravenscraig 1953-1992.

-If you have any photos, information or iron and steelworks stories, or requests, please contact me at or comment via the guestbook below:
+If you have any photos, information or iron and steelworks stories, or requests, please do contact me at or comment via the guestbook below: